lowRISC/opentitan/hw/ip/pwrmgr/doc/dv/index.md

 Many inputs must have specific transitions to prevent the pwrmgr fsms from wait forever.
 When possible the transitions are triggered by pwrmgr output changes.
-These are described according to the unit that originates or is the recepient of the ports.
+These are described according to the unit that originates or is the recipient of the ports.
 See also the test plan for specific ways these are driven to trigger different testpoints.

 ##### AST